 - reading the body – observing physiological and behavioral manifestations of the life force;

 - techniques to mobilize energy and expressing feelings or, in people who get overwhelmed by their feelings, to ease their emotions to a tolerable level,

 - understanding the developmental process and attachment style in relation to character structure.

 - working with trauma and other specific issues.

 Teaching methods are experiential, didactic, and individual study.

 The goal of training in Radix is to give workshop participants the opportunity to learn the fundamentals of Radix® Bodywork, and to incorporate the theory and techniques their own practice.
-The excellence of the training is dedicated to the premise of the underlying unity of the mind and body as it reflects our personality and our unconscious, and that strong transformation is rooted in working with the body.
+The excellence of the training is dedicated to the premise of the underlying unity of the mind and body as it reflects our personality and our unconscious, and that strong healing and transformation is rooted in working with the body.